Working with Parquet

 You can save data to a subdirectory of the following bucket:

 Use your username for the subdirectory name.

-This bucket is available to all ATMO clusters and Airflow.
+This bucket is available to all ATMO and Databricks clusters, including those created from Airflow.

 How to save data